wonma/100-days-of-code/log.md

 **Thoughts**
 I'm learning basic concepts and it's stil a valide learning process, but I feel a big need to actually work on a project every day.
 I need to revisit my priorities and strategies again.

+---

+### Day 93: January 27, Friday

+**Today's Progress**

+- To put yesterday's reflection into actions, I decided to work on the portfolio website progressively as I spend time honing the key concepts of JavaScript and React.

+**Thoughts**
+It's great to run into real-projet based problems!

 <!--

 <!-- ### Day 1: June 27, Monday